 "You have had pity on the plant for which you have not laboured, nor made it grow, which came up in a night and perished in a night.
 And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left--and much livestock?"
 (Jonah 4:10-11)

 A lot of times, we get so caught up in things to enhance our life that we forget what actually matters.
-While Jonah was worried about a gourd plant that had given him shade but then withered, God was concerned about people and even the cattle!
+While Jonah was worried about a gourd plant that had given him shade but then withered, God was concerned about people and even their cattle!
 Without God, we can plant and water but only He brings the increase.
 Which leads us to the next point: